 The verdict from critics

-Game Informer awarded Forza Horizon 6 a "Must Play" designation, calling it one of the greatest racing games of this generation.
-The review does flag the late-arriving sense of momentum, noting the game takes longer to open up than previous entries before everything clicks.
-Once it does, though, Shea's assessment is clear: the combination of Japan's visual range, the dual event structure, and the sheer volume of content puts this entry right alongside Forza Horizon 5 at the top of the series.
+Critical reception has awarded Forza Horizon 6 a "Must Play" designation, with assessments calling it one of the greatest racing games of this generation.
+Reviews do flag the late-arriving sense of momentum, noting the game takes longer to open up than previous entries before everything clicks.
+Once it does, though, the verdict is clear: the combination of Japan's visual range, the dual event structure, and the sheer volume of content puts this entry right alongside Forza Horizon 5 at the top of the series.

 With launch five days out, the timing of these reviews gives players enough runway to decide on editions and early access options before the game goes live.